Degrees Offered

 Double Major

-A student may complete two or more majors under the same degree with a minimum of 120 semester hours, provided the student fulfills the requirements specific to each major.
+A student may complete two or more B.S. degrees under the same degree with a minimum of 120 semester hours, provided the student fulfills the requirements specific to each major.
 Additional school or college and University Core Curriculum requirements must be met for the primary program only.
 Students completing a double major are awarded one degree and therefore one diploma.
+Completion of any double major among the B.S. degrees offered in the school is possible within 9 semesters of study.

 Second Bachelor’s Degree